 4. Or: Showing Choices

-We use "or" to give choices or alternatives.
-It connects two or more options.
+Use "or" for choices or alternatives.
+It links two or more options.

 Form: [Option 1] + or + [Option 2].